bagf/openai-assignment/README.md

 }
 ```

-Submitting and stored transcript will return a status of `exists` as well as the generated title text.
+Submitting an existing transcript will return a status of `exists` as well as the generated title text without sending requests to OpenAI.

 ```
 POST /queue